-TIMANGIAL SECTION

-Page
+Pa ige

-Introduction and Citizens' Oversight Committee Member Listing 1
+Introduction and Citizens' Oversight Committee Member Listing .
+1

-Independent Auditors' Report 2
+Independent Auditors' Report .
+2

 Financial Statements:

-Balance Sheet 4
+Balance Sheet .
+5

-Statement of Revenues, Expenditures, and Changes in Fund Balance 5
+Statement of Revenues, Expenditures, and Changes in Fund Balance .
+6

-Notes to Financial Statements 6
+Notes to Financial Statements .
+7

 OTHER INDEPENDENT AUDITORS' REPORTS

-Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with

-Government Auditing Standards 10
+Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 11

-Independent Auditors' Report on Performance 12
+Independent Auditors' Report on Performance

-Introduction and Citizens' Oversight Committee Member Listing June 30, 2019
+Introduction and Citizens' Oversight Committee Member Listing June 30, 2023

 Livermore Valley Joint Unified School District (the District) consists of nine elementary, three middle, two K-8, two comprehensive high schools, and two alternative schools, one of which is a continuation high school, supported by a District Office.
-The District serves more than 13,900 students.
+The District serves about 12,950 students.

 On June 7, 2016, the voters of the Livermore Valley Joint Unified School District approved by more than 55% Measure "J", authorizing the issuance and sale of \$245.0 million of general obligation bonds.
-On October 13, 2016, the District issued Series 2016 of the Election of 2016 General Obligation bonds in the amount of \$82.0 million.
 The bonds were issued to finance the construction and modernization of school facilities and to pay costs of issuance of the bonds.